HIPAA Guidelines for Patient Communication: Text, Email & Security

 What safeguards are required when texting PHI?

-When sending PHI via text, following best practices for HIPAA compliance in texting is crucial.
-These safeguards include HIPAA-compliant messaging platforms offering strong access controls and audit trails.
+HIPAA-compliant messaging platforms must include strong access controls and audit trails.
 Additionally, verifying the recipient’s identity and adhering to the minimum necessary rule are essential measures for protecting PHI.

 The minimum necessary rule stipulates that healthcare providers and organizations must only access, use, or disclose the minimum amount of PHI necessary to accomplish the intended purpose.